-Growing sage in your garden can be rewarding, especially when it is time to cook a delicious dinner.
+Growing sage (Salvia officinalis) in your garden can be rewarding, especially when it is time to cook a delicious dinner.
 Wondering how to grow sage?
 Planting sage is easy.

 There are many types of sage plant and not all of them are edible.
-When choosing a sage plant for your herb garden, you want to choose one such as:
+When choosing a sage plant for your herb garden, choose one such as:

 - Garden Sage